TrollSkull/BashTube/README.md

 Using `>> update` and `>> y`

 ## REQUIREMENTS
 - Storage access allowed.
-(For downloaded videos)
+(For downloaded videos & images)
 - Storage 10 MB.
 - Internet.